 1. Communicate the change

-This might seem obvious, but we mean really communicate the change, to all stakeholders.
+This might seem obvious, but we mean really communicate the change, to all stakeholders (i.e., new customers, new markets, employees, investors, etc.).
 In order to do that, you need to have a great narrative.
 Why did you embark on a brand identity update to start with?
-What does the change symbolize?
+What does the new brand messaging symbolize?
 What value does this marketing refresh add?
 Why should people care or get behind it?

 We’re creatures of habit and people can often be resistant to change.
 Great design or uncommon creativity alone may speak to some people, but the majority will need a reason to care and change.
 Symbols and metaphors are powerful and compelling ways to communicate your vision of a strong brand – employ them if you can.